-Students shall have the opportunity to make up school work missed during all excused absences, except for absences due to expulsion or extended suspensions.
+Students shall have the opportunity to make up schoolwork missed during all absences and extend suspensions except for absences due to expulsion.
 Since attendance is closely related to achievement, schools will make reasonable attempts to contact parents/guardians regarding absences and will call upon whatever resources are available within the school district and the community to ensure good attendance.